 🔐 is bad, therefore must be eliminated

-False: It is neither good or bad but rather a neutral energy with a specific purpose in our psyches.
+False: It is neither good or bad but rather a strong energy with a specific purpose in our psyche.
 Again, the anger itself is not the problem, only the we express it (verbally/ physically).

 Parents who themselves were taught that all anger is bad/evil, & then pass that on without question, teach their children to stuff, repress or totally deny their anger.